 1. Manage expectations.

-When setting up your live chat on your website or mobile app, make sure that any hours where chat is not available are clearly stated (ideally live chat should be available 24/7, but you may need to limit hours as you’re getting started).
-Automated chatbots are one way to ensure your live chat is always ready to engage and can help direct customers to responses outside of live agent chat windows.
-It’s also a good idea to present customers with some quick options for topics they can ask about, or provide links to your knowledgebase for more in-depth questions.
+When setting up your live chat on your website, mobile app, or other channels, make sure that any hours when chat is not available are clearly stated (ideally live chat should be available 24/7, but you may need to limit hours as you’re getting started).
+Automated chatbots are one way to ensure your live chat is always ready to engage and can respond outside of live agent chat windows.
+It’s also a good idea to present customers with some quick options for topics they can ask about, or provide content from your knowledgebase for more in-depth questions.

 2. Respond quickly, but don’t rush.

-When agents are live on the chat, make sure they keep all their active conversations in one place, and have notifications turned on when they’re chatting in real time.
+When agents are live on the chat, make sure they keep all their active conversations in one place and have notifications turned on.
 However, it’s important to avoid making the customer feel rushed when chatting.
 Find a balance between quick responses and personalized messages so the chat itself feels more like a natural conversation and not an agent trying to get through as many scripted interactions as possible.
 Treat complex queries as a series of smaller issues – answer each component one at a time, instead of rushing ahead to a final resolution that might not address the entire problem.

 3. Context is key.

-Connect your live chat to your customer engagement solutions where applicable to make interactions more relevant and meaningful.
+Connect your live chat to your customer engagement solutions to make interactions more relevant and meaningful.
 If a current customer is logged in and starts chatting, the agent should be able to see previous searches the customer has performed, past issues that have been resolved, recent purchases or product viewed, and more.
-Automated chatbots can help your team effectively triage chat interactions to make sure that this key information is transferred across conversations and channels where necessary.

 4. Be human.